dbanks12/aztec-packages/yellow-paper/docs/gas-and-fees/gas-and-fees.md

 When a transaction is received by a sequencer, it will want to determine if the transaction has been endowed with sufficient fee to be considered for inclusion in a rollup.
 Although the transaction contains information as to the gas limits and fees it provides, these may not be accurate either because the sender is dishonest or because the simulation of any public functions was performed on a system state that differs to that at the point of inclusion.
 Unlike transactions on Ethereum it is not simply a case of linearly executing the transactions opcodes until completion of the transaction exceeds the provided gas.
 Rollup inclusion and public function execution and proving require significant resource investment on the part of the sequencer even for the most trivial of transaction.

-There are a series of steps the sequencer would wish to perform such that it incrementally increases it's committment to processing the transaction as it becomes more confident of a successful outcome:
+There are a series of steps the sequencer would wish to perform such that it incrementally increases it's commitment to processing the transaction as it becomes more confident of a successful outcome:

-1. Determine how much fee has been provided and verify that this is sufficent to cover the L1 and L2 gas limits specified in the transaction.
+1. Determine how much fee has been provided and verify that this is sufficient to cover the L1 and L2 gas limits specified in the transaction.
 Later on we will look at how this is done but it may involve simulation of a public function.
 The sequencer will have visibility over which function on which contract has been specified for this step and has agency to disregard the transaction if it is not willing to execute this step.
 2. Once the fee is known, verify that enough fee exists to cover the transaction's requirements at this stage.
 This would include publishing the results of the private stage of the transaction and the amortised cost of rollup construction and publishing.
 3. If at least one public function is enqueued, verify that enough fee exists to cover at least 1 iteration of the public VM, 1 iteration of the public kernel circuit and a non-zero amount left for public function simulation.
-The sequener here will seek to determine if it is worth proceeding with the transaction.
+The sequencer here will seek to determine if it is worth proceeding with the transaction.
 Proceeding requires an investment at least covering the cost of the minimum public VM execution and an iteration of the public kernel circuit.
 The minimum cost could be described as the cost to simulate, execute and prove a function which reverts as soon as it enters the function.

 Each of the above steps should be relatively trivial for the sequencer to perform and they have agency to disregard the transaction after each one.
 Having decided that a transaction is worth proceeding with, the sequencer will simulate any public portion of the transaction until completion or simulation exceeds the provided L1 or L2 gas limits.
 As simulation takes place, it should be noted that further L1 state updates will be made and any nested public calls will incur additional public VM and public kernel iteration costs.